AAG Meridian Book Award for Outstanding Scholarly Work in Geography

 A committee awards the annual prize for a book that makes an unusually important contribution to advancing the science and art of geography.
 An award of $1,000 will be made to the author(s).

 Eligibility: Books must be written or co-authored by a geographer.
-Books published in calendar year 2012 are now eligible for the awards.
+Books published in calendar year 2015 are now eligible for the awards.
 Please submit your book for consideration for only one of the AAG's three book awards (i.e., J.B.
 Jackson Prize, Globe Book Award, or Meridian Book Award).

 Submissions: Nomination statements (two page maximum length) should provide full contact information for the author(s) and the nominator(s), including email addresses, and should document the ways the nominated work contributes to advancing the science and art of geography.